 And of course, every company who sells toys has an agenda: Make more money!
 How do you filter out the marketing noise and know which toys are actually best for your kids?

-Toys billed as educational, like those that say letters and numbers, initially seem to be a great choice.
+Toys billed as educational, like those that teach letters and numbers by speaking, initially seem to be a great choice.
 After all, they’re teaching your kids to read!

 The role of play in growing up

 “If the rise in anxiety and depression are linked to a decline in sense of personal control, then play would seem to be the perfect remedy.”

 – Peter Gray, The decline of play and the rise of psychopathology in children and adolescents

 Play is essential for children’s emotional health.
 According to Dr. Gray, free play, in which a child does whatever he wants, has several other roles for young children.